High-Resolution Thermal Simulation Framework for Extrusion-based Additive Manufacturing of Complex Geometries

-In the current implementation, we allow the octree to be refined by a single level per iteration.
+In the current implementation, we allow the octree to be refined or coarsened by a single level per iteration.
 One could alternately use multi-level refinement~\citep{saurabh2022scalable}, where each octant is refined directly to a required level.
-We are currently exploring the computational trade-off (solve time vs. refinement cost) of this multi-level refinement stretegy.
+We are currently exploring the computational trade-off (solve time vs. refinement cost) of this multi-level refinement strategy.